-Five of the REIT's largest tenants at December 31, 2015, by percentage of total GLA, occupied approximately 60% of the total GLA.
-Although all five tenants are committed to multi-year leases, which are set to expire gradually between 2020 and 2024, there is no assurance that these tenants will continue to occupy such premises for the remainder of their lease terms.
-Some of them have break options before the end of their leases, and the earliest dates on which those five largest tenants may effectively move range between 2018 and 2021.
-To minimize this risk of vacancy, the REIT closely monitors all leases and works with the current tenants to determine their future leasing plans, which would allow the REIT to source tenants in advance of the current tenants vacating the property.
+Five of the REIT's largest tenants at December 31, 2016, by percentage of total GLA, occupied approximately 59% of the total weighted areas, taking into account activity, storage and intercompany restaurant areas at only a third of their effective areas.
+Although all five tenants are committed to multi-year leases, which are set to expire gradually between 2020 and 2024, there is no assurance that such tenants will continue to occupy such premises for the remainder of their lease terms.
+Some of them have break options before the end of their leases, and the soonest dates on which those five largest tenants may effectively move range between 2018 and 2021.
+To minimize this risk of vacancy, the REIT will continue to closely monitor all leases and work with the current tenants to determine their future leasing plans, which would allow the REIT to source tenants in advance of the current tenants vacating the property.